fuyu12345/Overton-Pluralistic-GRPO/README.md

 3.Run the run_grpo.sh script to launch OP-GRPO training.

 ## 🚨 Important Notification
-please modoify all of the file path in your place, to replace the current path.
+1. Please modoify all of the file path in your place, to replace the current path.

+2. This project is build on the base of [**Verl**](https://github.com/volcengine/verl): which provides a flexible and efficient foundation for reinforcement learning with large language models.
+Verl is designed to support diverse RL algorithms such as PPO and GRPO, while offering high-performance GPU utilization and modular extensibility.

+3. The Modular Pluralism method inference and evalaution can refer [**Modular Pluralism**](https://github.com/BunsenFeng/modular_pluralism)